 Carrying Two Mortgages

-If you have one home in San Antonio and another somewhere else, carrying both mortgages can be difficult.
-It can be difficult to obtain a second mortgage when you already have one on your San Antonio house.
+If you have one home in South Texas area and another somewhere else, carrying both mortgages can be difficult.
+It can be difficult to obtain a second mortgage when you already have one on your South Texas area house.
 Coming up with the additional cash while you are waiting for the first home to sell can be very stressful on you and your family.

 Becoming a Reluctant Landlord